 So you have made the big decision to take control of your health and join the whole food plant-based diet movement.
 Congratulations!
 You have just made one of the best decisions of your life!
-This Whole Food Plant-Based Diet Guide for Beginners should help you get started.
+This Plant-Based Diet Beginners Guide should help you get started.

 But now you may be wondering where in the world to begin.